Clastify logo

 4. Check that the proposed structure can reasonably lose those fragments.

-For example, an alcohol may show peaks for fragments such as CH₂OH⁺ or C₂H₅⁺.
-A carboxylic acid may show a COOH⁺ fragment.
-Isomers can have the same molecular ion peak but different fragment peaks, so MS is useful for distinguishing structural features, not just measuring mass.
+For example, an alcohol may show peaks from fragments such as CH2OH+CH_2OH^+ or C2H5+C_2H_5^+.
+A carboxylic acid may show a COOH+COOH^+ fragment.
+Isomers can have the same molecular ion peak but different fragment peaks, so MS helps distinguish structural features rather than merely measuring mass.

 Bonds absorb infrared radiation

-Infrared spectroscopy identifies bonds or functional groups by measuring how they absorb infrared radiation, which makes molecules vibrate.
-A bond may stretch, compress or bend; the frequency absorbed depends on the bond strength and on the masses of the atoms involved.
+Infrared spectroscopy is an analytical technique used to identify bonds or functional groups by measuring absorption of infrared radiation, which causes molecular vibrations.
+Bonds can stretch, compress or bend, and the frequency absorbed depends on bond strength and the masses of the atoms involved.

 Stronger bonds usually absorb at higher frequency.
-Heavier atoms usually vibrate at lower frequency.
-That’s why IR spectra help identify functional groups such as O–H, C=O and N–H.
+Heavier atoms tend to vibrate at lower frequency.
+That pattern makes IR spectra useful for spotting functional groups such as O–H, C=O and N–H.

 Simplified IR correlation table for diagnostic functional-group absorptions.